AdamMashaka/MyHackathon/README.md

 2: Kilimo tech accelerator (Fintech or Agritech)

 ```
- Kijani cart - i see it fit here and it may make some a lot of money
+ Mapato AI - i see it fit here and it may make some a lot of money

 ```
 **it end by 10 january**